 Homeowners dont want to lose their homes but cannot generally manage or keep up with the demand for mortgage workouts and the extensive paperwork.
 Nor are they able to know how or what a financially-sound renegotiated mortgage plan is or how to get it sent to the proper party at the bank.
 This is the reason thousands of properties are foreclosed upon and sent back to the banks in Florida.

-Rich Marquez and The Lanigans Offer Homeowners Options
+The Lanigans Offer Homeowners Options

 Banks Are Interested in Payments